MaciejPMarciniak/EchopacExportsReader/README.md

 or means and medians segmental values of the parameters of interest

 # Credits
+Please quote the following publication:

-Loncaric F, Nunno L, Mimbrero M, Marciniak M, Fernandes JF, Tirapu L, Fabijanovic D, Sanchis L, Doltra A, Cikes M, Lamata P, Bijnens B, Sitges M.
-*Basal Ventricular Septal Hypertrophy in Systemic Hypertension.*
-Am J Cardiol.
+Loncaric F, Nunno L, Mimbrero M, Marciniak M, Fernandes JF, Tirapu L, Fabijanovic D, Sanchis L, Doltra A, Cikes M, Lamata P, Bijnens B, Sitges M. *Basal Ventricular Septal Hypertrophy in Systemic Hypertension.* Am J Cardiol.
 2020 May 1;125(9):1339-1346. doi: 10.1016/j.amjcard.2020.01.045.
-Epub 2020 Feb 8.
-PMID: 32164912.

 # License
 The code is openly available.
 If this tool has been useful in your research, please reference this site